Certification:

 * Teach classes in your home.

-Some circumstances wherein you are likely to need some kind of certification or approval:
+Some circumstances In which you are likely to need some kind of certification or approval include:

 * Some state higher education systems require instructors to show proof of certification in ASL in order to teach in state run colleges and universities.
 But, believe it or not, it is generally easier to get a job teaching part time at a college than it is to get a full time position teaching in a public K-12 school setting.
-In times past some colleges would actually hire you to be an adjunct instructor with no degree and no certification.
+Some colleges have in the past and may still actually hire people to be an adjunct instructor with no degree and no certification.
 I put myself through college that way.
 I literally taught at the same university at which I was an undergraduate student.
-These days community colleges tend to require a minimum of an associates degree and six years of related experience or a bachelors degree and two years of experience or a directly related masters degree.
+These days it seems most community colleges tend to require either a combination of a basic degree and substantial experience -- or a graduate degree in a related field.
+For example, in California (U.S.) accredited community colleges tend to require a minimum of any associates degree and six years of related experience or any bachelors degree and two years of related experience, or a directly related (to your topic) masters degree.

 Cordially,